gergogyulai/jellyfin-sso-ui/README.md

 - **Admin Impersonation Limitation**: When an administrator edits another user's profile via **Dashboard > Users > Edit User > "Edit this user's profile, image and personal preferences."**, the "SSO Accounts" section will still display and affect the **administrator's** own SSO links, not the links of the user being edited.
 - **DOM Sensitivity**: Because this script relies on a `MutationObserver` to inject elements into the Jellyfin SPA, major updates to the Jellyfin web client may require script updates.
-- **Provider Paths**: Ensure your `SSO_URL` matches your specific provider; otherwise, the login button will return a 404 or a plugin error.
+- **Provider Paths**: Ensure your `SSO_URL` matches your specific provider otherwise, the SSO login button will return an error.

 ### Supported Versions
-The following versions were used for development and testing:
+The following versions were used for development and testing.

 | Component | Version | Comment |
 | :--- | :--- | :--- |